Produce employable graduates, who can do jobs that do not yet exist and create new jobs

 - Give every CALS student some education in the critical foundations of commerce, especially those taught in CALS already (such as principles of economics, sales and marketing using CALS resources).

-- Partner with other UA colleges to cross-train students in entrepreneurship, computing and business.
+- Partner with other U. ARIZONA colleges to cross-train students in intercultural skills, political sciences, entrepreneurship, computing and business.

 Become a national leader in graduate job placement.

 - Restructure Career and Academic Services to have people focused on “Careers, Commerce and Industry” as well as “Distance & Global Initiatives."

 - Be career- and not degree-centric.

 - Engage annually with employers to identify what should be in a curriculum that is relevant to the 21st century.